Facing and Embracing the Parts of Yourself You’d Rather Not See

 What Sprout Teaches Us

-So often, we mistake suffering for weakness.
-But when you choose to stay with what hurts – to witness it instead of abandoning it, you are already beginning to heal.
+We mistake suffering for weakness so often.
+But when you choose to stay with what hurts — to witness it instead of abandoning it — you are already beginning to heal.
 You are already practicing courage.
 You are already becoming more whole.

-- Notice the part of you that feels most unseen or unwanted.
-Maybe it shows up as heaviness in your chest, a pit in your stomach, or a voice that says, You’re not enough.
+Find a quiet breath — even sixty seconds is enough.
+Notice the part of you that feels most unseen or unwanted right now.
+Maybe it shows up as heaviness in your chest, a pit in your stomach, or a familiar voice saying you’re not enough.
+Don’t analyze it.
+Don’t try to fix it.
+Just let it be there.

-- Picture it as a sprout – fragile, green, pushing through ashes.
+Picture it as a sprout — fragile, green, pushing up through ash.
 Not broken.
 Not shameful.
 Alive.

 Carrying This Forward

-If you can learn to see the sprout in yourself, you can also begin to see it in others.
+When you learn to see the sprout in yourself, you begin to see it in others too.

-You may notice it in a friend who seems irritable but is really aching to be understood.
-Or in a colleague who hides behind busyness but is secretly exhausted.
-Or in the stranger whose eyes hold a quiet sadness you can now recognize.
+In the friend who seems irritable but is really aching to be understood.
+In the colleague who hides behind busyness but is quietly exhausted.
+In the stranger whose eyes hold a sadness you now recognize — because you’ve met that same sadness in yourself and didn’t look away.

-This is how compassion deepens, and how trust, connection, and leadership are built: not by being flawless, but by being human, and making space for others to be human too.
+This is how compassion deepens.
+This is how trust, connection, and real leadership are built — not by being flawless, but by being human, and making space for others to be human too.

-So, the next time you cringe at someone’s flaws and imperfections, judge them as broken, too much, or not enough, pause.
-Put your hand on your heart.
+So the next time you cringe at someone’s struggle, or catch yourself judging what feels weak or broken or too much — pause.
+Put a hand on your heart.
 And remember:

-And if you can love it – gently and patiently, you will be amazed at what grows – resilience, clarity, peace, strength, and the kind of freedom no perfectionism can give you.
+And if you can love it — gently, patiently, without demanding it become something else before it’s ready — you will be quietly astonished at what grows.
+Resilience.
+Clarity.
+Peace.
+Strength.
+And the kind of freedom that no amount of performance or perfectionism could ever give you.

 Lev is one of the inner characters I write about in How to Talk Amongst Your Selves: A Beginner’s Guide to Self Leadership.
-If you want to learn more about meeting your inner characters — with compassion, curiosity, and courage — please click here.
+If you want to learn more about your Inner Crews — with compassion, curiosity, and courage — consider the free Who’s on Your Crew?
+Assessment.

 0 Comments